New Relic offers various integrations for reporting data to our platform. One category of integrations is our Infrastructure integrations.

 |Kubernetes integration||Connect your account to gain visibility of your Kubernetes environment, explore your clusters, and manage alerts.|

-Monitor and report data from many popular services with integrations that include Kubernetes, Redis, Apache, RabbitMQ, and many more.
+Monitor and report data from many popular services, including Kubernetes, Redis, Apache, RabbitMQ, and many more.

-To connect cloud integrations or install on-host integrations, see:
+To enable cloud integrations or install on-host integrations, see:

 - Cloud integrations: AWS procedures, Azure procedures, Google Cloud Platform procedures